UKCloud/documentation/articles/vmware/vmw-faq.md

 No, storage pooling isn't possible.
 Each VM must have a minimum of 60GiB (except Micro VMs).

 You can quickly and easily allocate additional storage via the self-service UKCloud Portal or API.
-Additional storage is charged on a per-GiB basis as listed in the UKCloud pricing guide.
+Additional storage is charged on a per-GiB basis as listed in the [*UKCloud Pricing Guide*](https://ukcloud.com/wp-content/uploads/2019/06/ukcloud-pricing-guide-11.0.pdf).

 ### Is storage persistent?